GeneCloud1485/Drama-in-History/docs/3_mechanics/basic_mechanics.md

 [TODO] Lasting scars - is there a need to have a partial madness from loss in one story?

 Failing to succeed in a test of Fortitude leads to a an uncontrolled shock outcome [TODO is this too exaggerated?]

+> E.g. A week later, the nervous priest is wandering in the woods and comes across a sight of slaughter, a deer carcass has been ritually laid out and clear signs of devil worship overwhelm the priests mind.

+> He has had time to recover from the penalties he was carrying, but this encounter is shocking to him for both gruesome slaughter and the obvious signs of witchcraft.

+> The test is 6Bd {4,3,3,2,1,1} for no successes + 5Rd (nervous + 4Rd shocking horror) {6,6,4,2,2} for -2 successes + 2D (for his Religious Faith) {3,1} for -1 success.
+The test is failed with a net -3 successes

+> The priest loses three points of Fortitude, taking him to below half and uncomfortably close to zero.
+He gains a persistent penalty for being under half Fortitude.

+> For failing the test he triggers an uncontrollable shock effect, and adds another penalty dice.
+The widest number in the combined pools is 3 (there are three '3s' and three '1s', as '3' is the highest it is chosen).
+The priest rails against the situation, crying out in an emotional outpouring.
+He is unable to leave the scene, until his rage of emotion expires.

 ### **Uncontrolled Shock Effects**